kgryte/node-metrics-process/README.md

 #### mem.memUsed

-The amount of memory used by the processed.
+The amount of memory used by the process.
 This metric is reported in `kilobytes`.

 #### mem.utilization

-Utilized memory as a fraction of total system memory.
+Used memory as a fraction of total system memory.

 #### cpu.utilization